 Liability PFlow Industries, Inc. believes, to the best of our knowledge, that the information in the equipment manuals are accurate.
 In the event that technical or typographical errors exist, PFlow Industries, Inc. reserves the right to make changes to subsequent editions of the manual without prior notice to holders of this edition.
 The reader should consult PFlow Industries, Inc. if errors are suspected.
 The customer's right to recover damages caused by fault or negligence on the part of PFlow Industries, Inc. shall be limited to the amount paid to PFlow Industries, Inc. by the customer.
 The limitation of liability of PFlow Industries, Inc. will apply regardless of the form of action, whether in contract or tort, including negligence.
-Any action against PFlow Industries, Inc. will not be liable for any loss, injury, or damage to persons or property, nor for direct, indirect, or consequential damage of any kind resulting from failure or defective operation of said material or equipment.
-Warranty Procedures All billing must be in accordance with our Warranty Procedures.
-Replacement of defective parts will be handled in accordance with the Return Materials Authorization (RMA) policy for PFlow Industries, Inc. Pre- Authorization All warranty work must be pre-authorized by PFlow Industries, Inc. Customer Support Department prior to starting work.
-Where distance and or experience may be more cost-effective, PFlow Industries, Inc. reserves the right to use alternate organizations.
-Labor is defined as a maximum of two hours travel per call, plus reasonable on-site repair time as determined by PFlow Industries, Inc. Local purchase of components must be pre-authorized.
-Notify the PFlow Industries, Inc. Customer Support Department of the problem for authorization.
+Any action against PFlow Industries, Inc. must be brought within one (1) year after that cause of action accrues.
+PFlow Industries, Inc. will not be liable for any loss, injury, or damage to persons or property, nor for direct, indirect, or consequential damage of any kind resulting from Warranty Procedures rantyAll billing must be in accordance with our Warranty Procedures.
+Replacement of defective parts will be handled in accordance with the Return Materials Authorization (RMA) police PFlow Industries, Inc. Pre-Authorization All warranty work must be pre-authorized by PFlow Industries, Inc. Cusupport Department prior to starting work.
+Where distance and or experience may be more cost-effective, PFlow Inc. reserves the right to use alternate organizations.
+Labor is defined as a maximum of two hours travel per call, plus reaso on-site repair time as determined by PFlow Industries, Inc. Local purchase of components must be pre-authorized.
+Notify the PFlow Industries, Inc. Customer Support Department of the profor authorization.
 PFlow Industries, Inc. will determine: The cause of the problem.
 Who will do the repair work.
 The repair details involved.
-If PFlow Industries, Inc. decides that your organization or your subcontractor will do the work, an authorization number will be assigned which must be referenced on all subsequent paperwork.
-NOTE Notify PFlow Industries, Inc. by phone, FAX, or e-mail during the next business day if an event occurs during our non-working hours.
-Issuance of an authorization number does not guarantee approval and/or payment.
-Invoices 1.
-Submit an invoice for approval within 30 days after the date the work was considered is made 30 days after the date of approval.
-2. A deduction from outstanding payments to PFlow Industries, Inc. for warrawn never authorized.
-3. Invoices received without sufficient information will be returned.
-Invoices were considered for approval when complete documentation is received.
-All immust include, in detail, the following: PFlow serial number.
-Date the work was performed.
-Description of the problem.
-Travel time incurred.
+If PFlow Industries, Inc. decides that your organization or your subcontr do the work an authorization number will be assigned which must be repaired. authorized by PFlow Industries, Inc. Customer arting work. ce may be more cost-effective, PFlow Industries, ernate organizations. of two hours travel per call, plus reasonable ed by PFlow Industries, Inc. nust be pre-authorized. fustomer Support Department of the problem ine: NOTE Notify PFlow Industries, Inc. by phone, FAX, or e-mail during the next business day if occurs during our non-working hours.
+Issuance of an authorization number does no approval and/or payment X, or e-mail during the next business day if an event uance of an authorization number does not guarantee Invoices 1.
+Submit an invoice for approval within 30 days after the date the wo hin 30 days after the date the work was completed.
+A deduction from outstanding payments to PFlow Industries, Inc. for warranty is never authorized.
+Invoices received without sufficient information will be returned.
+Invoices will be reconsidered for approval when complete documentation is received.
+All invoices must include, in detail, the following: □ PFlow serial number. □ Labor hours expended resolving the problem. \Box Date the work was performed. 🗆 Rates per hour. □ Description of the problem. □ Travel time incurred. □ Copies of receipts for materials purchased. □ Detailed description of work completed.